EducationMobileGamification

 SmartMoney — Turning Financial Literacy into a Daily Habit

-I designed a gamified mobile learning app from scratch that made complex financial topics feel approachable — earning 2,000 downloads in its first month.
+I designed a gamified mobile learning app from scratch that made complex financial topics feel approachable — earning 2,000 downloads and a 70% daily return rate in its first month.

 Role: Sole Product Designer